PeterLuschny/tablInspector/README.md

 | PolyCol3     | $ \sum_{k=0}^{n}T_{n,k}\ 3^k $ | Abel | A362354 |
 | PolyDiag     | $ \sum_{k=0}^{n}T_{n,k}\ n^k $ | Abel | A193678 |

+In Visual Studio Code, the TeX formulas are displayed correctly in the preview.

 # Looking up the traits in the OEIS